 Power: Rechargeable (USB-C)

-The best keyboard for creatives in our eyes is the wireless Logitech Craft, which is pitched squarely at designers, illustrators and digital artists, which we find can offer a tidy boost for creativity and productivity (at hefty price).
-It's backlit with ‘hand-detection’, but the real game-changer is its multi-function dial (the 'Crown') at the top-left, which enables you to control parameters in Adobe applications, including Photoshop CC, Illustrator CC, InDesign CC and Premiere Pro as well as Microsoft Office packages.
+The wireless Logitech Craft, which is pitched squarely at designers, illustrators and digital artists, offering a tidy boost for creativity and productivity.
+It's backlit with ‘hand-detection’, but the key feature is its multi-function dial (the 'Crown') at the top-left, which enables you to control parameters in Adobe apps and Microsoft Office packages.
 You can zoom in and out, tap to show and fine-tune parameters quickly and easily, and adjust everything from scale and opacity of objects to size, leading and tracking of text.
+Read the full review

 Size: 38x15.8x2.2cm, 875g